kohterai/portfolio-website/README.md

 Koh's Portfolio Website
 ========

 The website is geared towards project based portfolios.
-It is written in JSX with the [Facebook React framework](http://facebook.github.io/react/).
+It is written in JSX with [Facebook React](http://facebook.github.io/react/).
 Each project is its own React component.
 As the user clicks on a project in the left menu, the component gets swapped out.
 In addition, routing is done with [React-Router](https://github.com/rackt/react-router).

 All animations are implemented with javascript and CSS.
 No jQuery is used.